slatedocs/slate/source/includes/_reference.md

   * IP Address of the client initiating the request
   * Sanitized SQL query statements

+### HIPAA compliance

+While Scout itself is not HIPAA compliant, our agent can be installed safely in HIPAA compliant environments.
+To ensure user data is properly de-identified:

+1. Disable sending HTTP query params if these contain sensitive data via the `uri_reporting` config option.
+2. Do not add custom context (like reporting the current user in the session).

+Email support@scoutapp.com with any questions on security compliance.

 ### Git Integration

 Scout only needs read-only access to your repository, but unfortunately, Github doesn't currently allow this - they only offer read-write permissions through their OAuth API.